 Every role has a purpose.
-Managers manage people, artists create works of art, laborers do the hard work, and entrepreneurs give the job to all of them.
-Teachers, however, have a very special position in society.
-They teach and lead the children, becoming their second role models after parents.
+Managers manage, artists create, laborers do the hard work,. and entrepreneurs give jobs to them.
+Teachers, however, have a special position in our society.
+They lead and form the children in their early age, becoming their second role models, right after their parents.

-However, you shouldn’t connect your answer to the past, saying that you would like to teach because you graduated from the field of education.
-That would indicate that you had to teach, instead of wanting to teach.
-Speak with enthusiasm about your mission and show them that you know why you applied for their job opening.
-Don’t hesitate to add a couple of practical experiences from the past, events that helped you with making your decision to become a teacher….
+However, you shouldn’t connect your answer to the past, saying that you would like to teach because you graduated from the field.
+That would indicate a must, rather than a desire.
+You should try and speak with enthusiasm about your teacher mission,showing them that you know why you applied for the job.

 Children need role models, and leaders.
-This is important, especially in young age, when they try to understand the world around them, and create their picture of themselves.
-Many children come from families that face a lot of problems, and it is not easy for them to find their place in life.
-I would like to help them find this place, and can’t really find a better job to follow my calling.
+This is important, especially in young age, when they try to understand the world around them.
+Many children come from broken families, struggling to find their place in life.
+I would like to help them to find that place, and can’t really find a better job to follow this calling.

 I love to be around children.
-What’s more, I teach well, and I really enjoy doing the job.
-It’s my childhood dream to teach, and now I try to materialize the dream.
+What is more, I teach well, and I really enjoy doing it.
+It’s my childhood dream to teach, and now I try to turn it to reality.

 Your non-verbal communication matters